MicrosoftDocs/powerquery-docs/powerquery-docs/where-to-get-data.md

 You'll then be asked to fill out information that's required for you to access the data.
 Go to the [individual connector articles](connectors/index.md) for more information about this required information.

-In Excel, you can also select Text/CVS, Web, and Excel worksheet data without using the **Get Data** option.
+In Excel, you can also directly select Text/CVS, Web, and Excel worksheet data without using the **Get Data** option.
 You can also select from a data source that was recently used and from existing connections or tables.

+>[!Note]
+>Not all Excel versions support all of the same Power Query connectors.
+For a complete list of the Power Query connectors supported by all versions of Excel for Windows and Excel for Mac, go to [Power Query data sources in Excel versions](https://support.microsoft.com/en-us/office/power-query-data-sources-in-excel-versions-e9332067-8e49-46fc-97ff-f2e1bfa0cb16).

 ## Get data from Power BI service